What is a ‘seasonality adjustment’?

 Do you want to improve the quality of your Google Ads?

-We recommend the use of ppc management software.
-Our software will give you better insights that will help you a(D)chieve your goals, for example steering on profitability, profit or saving time.
+PPC management software will give you better insights that will help you a(d)chieve your goals, for example steering on profitability, profit or saving time.
 For more information, feel free to contact us.